 61,175 fans filled out Old Trafford to see the star-studded line ups of 1999 take each other on.
 Sir Alex Ferguson was in charge of Man United, as he was in 1999, with Steve McClaren next to him as his number two.
 This was the first time Ferguson had been in charge since he retired in 2013.
 It was also the first time he had been seen pitch side since his brain haemorrhage in May 2018.

 Man United’s team was nearly identical to the one that started in the Nou Camp.
 The only player missing was Ryan Giggs as he was away on a training camp with the Welsh National team.
-Paul Scholes replaced Man United’s all-time record appearance holder for.
+Paul Scholes replaced Man United’s all-time record appearance holder for this game.
 The English midfielder missed out on the final due to suspension meaning David Beckham had to move to the centre of midfield that night.

 Bayern Munich’s team, however, was far different from the one in ’99.
 58-year-old German legend Lothar Matthäus was present in the starting eleven as was Stefan Effenberg.
 Three more players who played in the starting line up that night were on the bench at Old Trafford.
 The German side’s players were a fair bit older than the United players which is why less were able to play on Sunday.